 Shepherd’s Student Affairs Division supports a wide variety of leadership development opportunities designed to foster and empower leaders including

-- Shepherd’s Leadership Certificate Program
+- the Leadership for a Better World Certificate Program

 Shepherd University focuses on the Social Change Model of Leadership

-All of these programs are free to all Shepherd students and are rooted in the core values of the Social Change Model of Leadership.
+Shepherd’s leadership programs are free to all Shepherd students and are rooted in the core values of the Social Change Model of Leadership.